Hospice des Vieillards de Nivelles

 ‘Hospice des Vieillards’ is an abandoned health center and chapel in Nijvel, Belgium.
 The history of this hospice goes all the way back to 1867.

-The initial building on this location is the parish church of St. Andrew created in 1231.
+The initial building on this location is the parish church of St. Andrew, created in 1231.
 In 1754 Its ruins are bought by the Trinitarian fathers.
-But the new church they wanted to built on the old foundations was never finished.
+But the new church they wanted to build on the old foundations was never finished.
 A charity organization started a shelter for the poor in 1804.
 Seventy people were offered soup and bread and were allowed to come to warm themselves in the winter.
-But the charity was abused, it lead to closure in 1812.
+But the charity was abused, it leads to closure in 1812.